 If you want a more specialized camera for sports and wildlife photography, it’s hard to beat the Canon EOS R3.
 Unlike the previous cameras on this list, the EOS R3 doesn’t have a 40+ megapixel sensor; instead, it’s “only” 24 megapixels.
 But the EOS R3 can shoot 30 FPS bursts with a 420-shot buffer (and more if you shoot at a lower FPS burst).
 It also has Canon’s unique “eye-sensing autofocus” that begins focusing at the spot you look at in the composition.
 It’s a seriously cool feature.

 I wouldn’t recommend the EOS R3 for landscape photography as my first choice, considering that it costs $6000 and has a lower-resolution sensor.
 But for any fast-paced genres of photography, you’ll want to take a long look at the EOS R3.
-If you don’t need the high-res sensors of the Nikon Z9, Sony A1, Sony A7r V, or Canon EOS R5, it arguably beats all of those cameras in sports/wildlife performance.
+If you don’t need the high-res sensors of the Nikon Z9, Sony A1, Sony A7r V, or Canon EOS R5, it equals or beats all of them in performance and gives you smaller, more manageable files.

 I’m stunned that we’re already at #6 and I haven’t gotten to talk about the Sony A7 IV yet – one of the best all-around mirrorless cameras that you can get today, and a great deal, too.